serapolis/NewKubikatCatcher/README.md

 ## About

 An automatic RIS downloader for new version of Kubikat, created by SORAMI Miyabitama, under the MIT License.
-This program is only valid for amd64 device with Windows 7 or upper and Linux.
+This program is only valid for amd64 device with Windows 7 or upper and Linux, MacOS(for both arm64 devices and amd64 devices).
-This program is comfirmed that it is quite hard to run on the MacOS, so it is regretful that there is no plan to support the MacOS in the future.

 ## Way to use